kevinmgates/WhatTheHack/031-DevOpsWithGitHub/Student/challenge06.md

 **OPTIONAL**: Use your code editor (VS Code) to update your workflow file locally on your machine.
 Remember to commit and push any changes.

-Extend the workflow you created in Challenge #4 to:
+Extend the workflow you created in Challenge #5:
+1. Create a new job.
+Make sure it doesn't run until the previous jobs complete.

-1. Configure your `dev` environment to pull the latest container image from ACR.
+2. Configure your `dev` environment (App Service) to pull the latest container image from ACR.
    - Login to Azure using your service principal, if needed ([hint](https://docs.microsoft.com/en-us/azure/app-service/deploy-container-github-action?tabs=service-principal#tabpanel_CeZOj-G++Q-3_service-principal))
    - Use the `Azure/webapps-deploy@v2` [action](https://github.com/Azure/webapps-deploy) to update the Web App to pull the latest image from ACR.
 Key parameters to configure:
       - `app-name` - the name of the wep app instance to target
       - `images` - the path to the image you pushed to ACR

-2. Make a small change to your application  (i.e.,`Application/src/RazorPagesTestSample/Pages/Index.cshtml`), commit, push, monitor the workflow and see if the change shows up on the dev instance of the website.
+3. Make a small change to your application  (i.e.,`Application/src/RazorPagesTestSample/Pages/Index.cshtml`), commit, push, monitor the workflow and see if the change shows up on the dev instance of the website.

-3. Update the workflow to deploy the app to the `test` environment - but only after a manual approval.
+4. Update the workflow to deploy the app to the `test` environment (App Service) - but *only* after a manual approval.

 ### Success Criteria